rphl-a/linkednotes/content/obsidian-linkednotes/index.md

 title: Home
 ---

 Hello, and welcome to my personal digital garden!
-This is where I upload my study and synthesis notes from time to time, documenting my learning process as I expand the horizon of my knowledge.
+This is where I upload my study and synthesis notes from time to time, documenting my learning process as I expand the horizon of my knowl

 ## The Era of Digital Gardens